Creating nodes

 Your node is built and ready for running, but before you run it, you need to load some environment variables:

 These environment variables allow you to run node regardless of directory you are working in.
-You have to load it every time you open new terminal or you can add line:
+You have to load it every time you open new terminal, so it's recommended to add following line to your .bashrc

 .